 In order for our students to have the safest ride possible, the drivers diligently work making sure that the students arrive at their destination safely.
 The students are expected to behave in an appropriate manner on the bus without distracting the driver.
 The parents should have the students at the bus stop at least 5-10 minutes prior to the scheduled time for the bus to arrive.
-Morning routes begin each morning with the first pick up being at 6:30 a.m.
-The afternoon routes coincide with the schools dismissal times.
+Morning routes begin each morning with the first pick up for Pre-K, Primary, Elementary, and SPED routes being at 6:30 A.M. and for Middle, NGA, ZHS, and High routes beginning at 7:20 A.M.
+The afternoon routes coincide with each school’s dismissal times.
 We strive to provide the best communication with our parents and community regarding specific bus information such as location of stops, bus numbers and pick up/delivery times.
 Our community must help by being patient at bus stops and obeying all flashing lights and working with their children on adhering to bus rules and behavior policies.

 NOTE: Bus Transportation is NOT provided for Pike County Alternative Program (PCAP) students.
 They will need to be brought to school via private transportation.

 In cooperation with the Department of Family and Children Services, it is the practice of Pike County School System to ensure that parents are at home before dropping off students, specifically Primary and Elementary age, hence the following criteria has been put in place: A Parent/Guardian or approved designee, must be visible and present at the bus stop to receive students 9 years old and Younger.
 If a Parent / Guardian or approved designee is not visible and present at the bus stop the bus driver will transport that child back to their respective school where the parent / guardian can pick up the child.